Too little, too late

 A look at the state of our planet gives good reason to worry.
 The speed and size of the catastrophes looming over us with climate change, species extinction, extremes of weather, pollution and the overuse of land, air and water resources are unprecedented and as real as they are incomprehensible.
 The slow force of these disastrous developments has accelerated into a staccato of events.
 Many scientists are arguing that the destruction can no longer be stopped.

-For this reason the new discussion series at HAU Hebbel am Ufer, “Burning Futures: On Ecologies of Existence” – initiated by Magarita Tsomou (HAU) and curated by Maximilian Haas – looks at the escalating and indeed apocalyptic discourses of the coming end against the background of a growing ecological crisis and asks about opportunities for action.
+The discussion series at HAU Hebbel am Ufer, “Burning Futures: On Ecologies of Existence” – initiated by Magarita Tsomou (HAU) and curated by Maximilian Haas – looks at the escalating and indeed apocalyptic discourses of the coming end against the background of a growing ecological crisis and asks about opportunities for action.
 How do we deal with it being too late to reverse this disastrous development?
 What would it mean to think back from the end and deal with the coming catastrophe responsibly?
 And what exactly is ending: the world, humankind, the variety of species, belief in our previous way of life?
 And is it in any way meaningful to talk of the end?

 Talk of the end is informed by the biblical apocalypse, and provokes dramatic visions of downfall.
 As cultural history shows, people have always liked to imagine their own end.
 But this doesn’t mean that current observations and fears are mere effects of this way of seeing things, or that the discourse creates its own objects.
 And yet this apocalypse co-writes our perceptions of reality, and needs to be critically questioned.
 So what would be the appropriate language, the right tone, with which to describe the accelerating changes to our environment, without sounding the horn of those who long for a simple return to an apparent order of the past?